 The article was correct in predicting the proliferation of webcams and websites that support real time multiplayer video.
 However, this is not commonly done in virtual reality, contrary to what the article suggested.
 The article was right, however, in speculating on “shared spaces” for role-playing.
 The article was also correct in predicting that high-speed data transfer would be key to most Internet advancements.

 HP Internet Presentation (1999)

 In a sidebar, the magazine discussed how computer viruses had gotten more sophisticated in recent years.
 It predicted that viruses might infect people’s Internet-connected kitchen appliances or even shut down their “home network’s neural center.“ Today, we do hear about people hacking into intelligent voice activated assistants such as Alexa, or spying on people through baby monitoring devices.
-However, the article predicted that viruses would ultimately be kept at bay through an “immune system technology.“ I don’t know about that, but I do think that viruses today have generally been kept down to a manageable level.
+However, the article predicted that computer viruses would ultimately be kept at bay through an “immune system technology.“ I don’t know about that, but I do think that computer viruses today have generally been kept down to a manageable level.

 Overall grade: B

 In one of its final articles, the magazine took a look at the future of libraries.
 Pointing out that libraries have a finite amount of shelf space, it turned its attention to various book archival sites on the Internet, such as the Universal Library [www.ulib.org] which, at the time of the article, had 20,000 volumes online.
 (The site still exists today in 2019, but it is dated looking.)
 The article also mentioned children’s book sites and antiquarian book sites, as well as the estimable Project Gutenberg [www.gutenberg.net] which is a well-known repository of out-of-print books today.
 The article also mentioned Alexa [www.alexa.com], which tries to archive webpages for posterity, as well as the Internet Archive [www.archive.org], another well-known archival book repository.